Click Tabs to View Guidance by Letter

 Afro-American: Archaic term to describe a Black person.
 Popular in the 1960s and 70s, the name was overtaken by Black and later African American in the 80s and 90s.
 Do not use it.
 (See African, African American, Black.)

 Afrocentric, Afrocentrism: The study of Africa, its history and culture from a non-European perspective.
-The term Afrocentrism was first coined in 1976 by Molefi Kete Asante and can be defined as rediscovering African and African-American achievement, restoring Africa’s rightful place in history, and establishing its importance on par with European history, culture and accomplishment.
+The term Afrocentrism was first coined in 1976 by Molefi Kete Asante, Professor, Temple University.

-alien: A term for a foreigner or an immigrant that often conveys overtones of menace or strangeness.
+alien: A term for an immigrant that often conveys overtones of menace or strangeness.
 Avoid its use in copy or headlines.
-The preferred term for those who enter a country in violation of the law is illegal immigrants or undocumented immigrants.
+Foreigners should also not be used.
+The preferred term for those who enter a country in violation of the law is undocumented immigrants.

-animal references: Avoid comparing people, in particular athletes, with animals even if they have a name such as Tiger or Fox.
+animal references: Avoid comparing people with animals even if they have a name such as Tiger or Fox.

-apartheid: Racial segregation specifically, a policy of segregation and political and economic discrimination enforced by the white minority government against non-white residents in South Africa from 1948 to 1994.
+apartheid: Racial segregation specifically, a policy of segregation and political and economic discrimination enforced by the white minority government against Black South Africans from 1948 to 1994.

-articulate: As an adjective, the word is viewed by some as a subjective term that implies it is an exceptional occurrence for people of color to speak confidently, knowledgeably, clearly, eloquently and/or reasonably on a topic.
+articulate: As an adjective, the word is viewed by some as a subjective term that implies it is an exceptional occurrence for Black people to speak confidently, knowledgeably, clearly, eloquently, and/or reasonably on a topic.
 It is better to report what a person said rather than simply describe him or her as such.

-aunt, uncle: When not referring to a family relationship, the terms may be insensitive or offensive depending on its context.
-Historically, white people used the names often for any Black person in servitude.
+aunt/auntie, uncle: Often used as a term of endearment by Black people.
+When not referring to a family relationship, the terms may be insensitive or offensive to some depending on its context.
+Historically, White people used the names often for any Black person in servitude.
 (See Aunt Jemima and Uncle Tom.)
 Today, the names are used in the Black community as terms of endearment or respect for non-family members or close family friends.
-Traditionally in the South, children are expected to address an adult by an honorific, Miss, Maam, Aunt, Mister, Uncle or Sir.

 baby/baby’s mama, baby/baby’s daddy: Slang to imply parenthood out of wedlock.
 Avoid usage.